2014 Sturgis Rally

 -Noise Limits: Every motorcycle must at all times be equipped with a muffler in good working order and in constant operation to prevent excessive or unusual noise.

 Other Important Laws While Going to or at the Sturgis Motorcycle Rally Trailer Laws

--65 mph on secondary highways except where posted.
-75 mph on interstate except where posted
+-65 mph on secondary highways except where posted and 75 mph on interstate except where posted.

 -In addition to the regular trailer hitch or coupling device, every trailer that is towed on the public highways at a speed of more than 20 mph must be coupled to the towing vehicle with a safety chain, chains, cables, or an equivalent device.
 This requirement does not apply to a semitrailer having a connecting device composed of a 5th wheel and kingpin assembly that meets the requirements of the Interstate Commerce Commission.